RedVelvetOth/RedVelvetOth.github.io/content/blog/intro-concurrency.md

 ## Got It

-Concurrency is one the strengths that make go so powerful and popular.
+Concurrency is one of the strengths that make Go so powerful and popular.
 Goroutines are the power of concurrency in go, they are functions that can run concurrently.
 Channels are how these goroutines can send and receive data between each other.